DawsonMyers/geo-cli/Readme.md

                     -e
                       Create blank Postgres 12 container.
             start [option] [name]
                 Starts (creating if necessary) a versioned db container and volume.
 If no name is provided, the most recent db container name is started.
                   Options:
                     -y
                       Accept all prompts.
-            rm, remove <version>
+            cp <source_db> <destination_db>
-                Removes the container and volume associated with the provided version (e.g. 2004).
+                Makes a copy of an existing database container. rm, remove [option] <version> [additional version to remove] Removes the container and volume associated with the provided version (e.g. 2004).
                   Options:
                     -a, --all